kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 The _global_ variable `docker_image` is used to define the image name that should be build and tested.

 In the first part `run_build` we use the _Docker in Docker_ `docker:dind` image to actually build the image, see the variable `image`.
-The script to do the actual build is than simple.
+The script to do the actual build is then simple.

 In the second part `run_test` we use the build image as the base for the job.
 As this image is automatically starting a jupyter notebook we need to override the entrypoint, see [additional notes on the dockerfiles](/pages/docker/basics/#additional_notes_on_dockerfiles).